Terra Lake Park: Transforming a Brownfield Site

 - Develop budget, phasing, and funding

-Completed in late 2017, the park offers extensive amenities:
+The park offers extensive amenities:

 - A three-acre irrigated great lawn